Jason Heller hired a company to clear out some poison ivy, and got horrible service. He was pissed.

 Reworking the financials Of the three financial statements required to run a business (P&L/income statement, cash flow and the balance sheet), the one that managers must have a good grasp of is the P&L. The other two can be worried over by the CEO and the CFO.

-And there we run into a problem: GAAP accounting, which can muddy the scene.
-Revenue recognition, accruals, depreciation and amortization can make it like a company is bleeding money hand over fist, but when you really look into it, it’s actually doing just fine.
+And there GAAP accounting can muddy the scene.
+Revenue recognition, accruals, depreciation and amortization can make it look like a company is bleeding money hand over fist, but when you really look into it, it’s actually doing just fine.
 Or, a company can look wildly profitable, but is a toxic mess (anyone ever heard of the old Computer Associates?).
 Reading a modern financial statement, especially for a software company, is a bit of an art in itself.

-There are fine nuances to get into here, that aren’t worth cluttering up this article with.
-It’s different in a SaaS environment (where you typically compensate on MRR/ARR and make that your target), and yes, there are cases where you may not compensate on billings.
-But the bigger point is, get a number that’s real to the sales people, that they can go fight for.
+(There are fine nuances to get into here, that aren’t worth cluttering up this article with.
+In a SaaS environment you typically compensate on MRR/ARR and make that your target and there are cases where you may not compensate on billings.
+But the bigger point is, get a number that’s real to the sales people.)

-So the first thing I got everyone around was the concept of one topline number.
-And it was the billings number.
-This was in direct contradiction to what the CFO had been doing earlier (bizarrely, paying commissions on recognized revenue).
+So we focused on the topline number, the billings number.
+This was in contradiction to what the CFO had been doing earlier (paying commissions on recognized revenue, which is unusual).